Our journey to find Mr X

 Throughout the course, we will refer to the facts of the case, but all images are reconstructed from high calibre resin casts of the skull and skeleton and no postmortem images are used.

-You may wish to follow the educators so that you can easily see their comments - just click on their name, and then click the pink ‘Follow’ button at the bottom of their profile.
+You may wish to follow the educators and mentors so that you can easily see their comments - just click on their name, and then click the pink ‘Follow’ button at the bottom of their profile.